Generalplan Ost: Phases of the plan and its implementation

 While various Wehrmacht commanders wanted to portray Germans as "liberators" of Eastern Europe and incite anti-communist dissidents to foment a pro-Axis partisan warfare against Soviet Union, Nazi ruling elites sought outright suppression of what they regarded as Slavic "untermenschen".
 Hardliners like Himmler were averse to initiating agreements with Slavic natives.
 Hitler was strongly opposed to the entry of Slavic volunteers into the German army and issued orders to disarm the natives.
 The initial assessment of Hitler and Wehrmacht generals was that Operation Barbarossa could be completed within months without any outside support.
-During a speech in 16 July 1941, Hitler proclaimed: "No one but the Germans should ever be allowed to bear arms ...
+During a speech on 16 July 1941, Hitler proclaimed: "No one but the Germans should ever be allowed to bear arms ...
 Only a German should bear arms: not a Slav, a Czech, a Cossack or a Ukrainian."

 Germanic colonization of Eastern European regions envisaged in a Nazi-era propaganda map published in 1943.

 German implementation of Nazi racial principles, combined with the severity of the war in the Eastern Front, resulted in German-occupation forces inflicting brutal measures during its anti-insurgency campaigns.
 The Schutzstaffel military apparatus, packed with militants ideologically indoctrinated to view Slavs as subhumans, fanatically implemented "Herrenvolk vs. Untermensch" racist criteria in their dealings with natives.
 Military leadership issued orders to inflict collective punishment against native inhabitants.
 However, as Axis advances gave way to a war of attrition and as German losses mounted, some Wehrmacht officers began proposing collaborationist policies with the natives, with the purpose of advancing German economic and geo-strategic interests.
 Even as deteriorating conditions in the front brought around a change in military strategy, speeches of various Wehrmacht generals continued to explicitly and implicitly designate German fighters as "the last bulwark of European civilisation against Slav hordes".

-Exploiting anti-semitic sentiments which had persisted since the Tsarist period in occupied territories, collaborationism was also incited amongst the native inhabitants to assist Nazi Germany in implementing the Holocaust.
+Exploiting antisemitic sentiments which had persisted since the Tsarist period in occupied territories, collaborationism was also incited amongst the native inhabitants to assist Nazi Germany in implementing the Holocaust.
 The collaborationist bodies were viewed with suspicion due to the hardline anti-Slavic policy of German occupiers, and their Nazi sponsors largely used these groups as cannon fodder for German war efforts.
-As a consequence of the ideological constraints of National Socialism and Wehrmacht's rising casualties across the Eastern Front, German units faced shortages of personnel in carrying out the "Final Solution".
-As anti-fascist partisan warfare intensified across the German-occupied territories of Eastern Europe, Poland, and Yugoslavia, Hitler stated on 6 August 1942: “We shall absorb or eject a ridiculous hundred million Slavs.
-Whoever talks about caring for them should at once be put into a concentration camp”.
+As a consequence of the ideological constraints of National Socialism and the Wehrmachts rising casualties across the Eastern Front, German units faced shortages of personnel in carrying out the "Final Solution".
+As anti-fascist partisan warfare intensified across the German-occupied territories of Eastern Europe, Poland, and Yugoslavia, Hitler stated on 6 August 1942: "We shall absorb or eject a ridiculous hundred million Slavs.
+Whoever talks about caring for them should at once be put into a concentration camp".

 Prisoners of the Krychów forced labor camp dig irrigation ditches for the new German latifundia of the General Plan East in 1940.
 Most of them, Polish Jews and some Roma people, were sent to Sobibór extermination camp afterwards.